The Nysa family as the main source of unequilibrated LL ordinary chondrites: Spectroscopic datasets

 \section{Spectroscopic datasets}

-In this work, we reanalyse near-infrared (NIR; 0.8--2.5~$\mu$m) spectroscopic data for members of the Nysa\texorpdfstring{$_{\rm S}$}{S} (14 spectra of 13 members), Flora (47 spectra of 44 members) and Eunomia (16 spectra of 16 members) asteroid families.
-Most of the data are drawn from the literature \citet{Burbine:2002, Vernazza:2008, Vernazza:2014, DeMeo:2009, Delbo:2026}.
-In addition, new reflectance spectra of seven Nysa\texorpdfstring{$_{\rm S}$}{S} family members -- selected from the family compilation of \citet{Nesvorny:2015_families} -- were obtained with the SpeX spectrograph \citep{Rayner:2003} on NASA’s Infrared Telescope Facility (IRTF) on 2025 March 28 and 2025 June 23 (Program ID 2025A016; PI: Marsset).
-Observing circumstances are summarized in Table~\ref{tab:obs}.
-The complete list of family members is provided in Appendix\,\ref{sec:app_shku}.
+In this work, we reanalyse near-infrared (NIR; 0.8--2.5~$\mu$m) spectroscopic data for members of the Nysa\texorpdfstring{$_{\rm S}$}{S} (14 spectra of 13 members), Flora (47 spectra of 44 members) and Eunomia (16 spectra of 16 members) asteroid families (Appendix\,\ref{sec:app_shku}).

+Most of the data are drawn from the literature \citep{Vernazza:2008, Vernazza:2014, DeMeo:2009, Binzel:2019, Marsset:2022, Delbo:2026}.
+In addition, new reflectance spectra of seven Nysa\texorpdfstring{$_{\rm S}$}{S} family members -- selected from the family compilation of \citet{Nesvorny:2015_families} and chosen to have albedos typical of S-type asteroids (mostly $p_V \sim 0.20$–0.30; \citealt{Masiero:2011, Usui:2011, Nugent:2016, AliLagoa:2018}), in order to minimise contamination from interlopers associated with the nearby Polana, Eulalia and Hertha families -- were obtained with the SpeX spectrograph \citep{Rayner:2003} on NASA’s Infrared Telescope Facility (IRTF) on 2025 March 28 and 2025 June 23 (Program ID 2025A016; PI: Marsset).
+Observing circumstances are summarised in Table~\ref{tab:obs}.

-These asteroid observations were accompanied by measurements of the solar-analog stars L107-684, L107-998, L110-361, and L113-276 \citep{Landolt:1973}, which are widely used for spectroscopic calibration in asteroid surveys \citep{Marsset:2020_Spex}.
+These asteroid observations were accompanied by measurements of the solar-analogue stars L107-684, L107-998, L110-361, and L113-276 \citep{Landolt:1973}, which are widely used for spectroscopic calibration in asteroid surveys \citep{Marsset:2020_Spex}.

-Data reduction and spectral extraction followed the same procedure as used in the MITHNEOS survey, as described by \citet{Binzel:2019}, which we summarize here.
+Data reduction and spectral extraction followed the same procedure as used in the MITHNEOS survey, as described by \citet{Binzel:2019}, which we summarise here.
 The two-dimensional spectral images were reduced using the Image Reduction and Analysis Facility (IRAF) and Interactive Data Language (IDL), with the Autospex software tool \citep{Cushing:2004} used to generate automated command files.

 Reduction steps for the science targets and their associated calibration stars included image trimming, bad-pixel masking, flat-field correction, sky subtraction using AB image pairs, spectral tracing in both the spatial and wavelength directions, co-addition of individual exposures, spectral extraction, wavelength calibration, and telluric correction with the ATRAN software \citep{Lord:1992} to consider airmass differences between the asteroids and their corresponding solar analogues.
 The asteroid spectra were divided by the mean stellar spectra to remove the solar continuum.
-The resulting reduced reflectance spectra are shown in Figure\,\ref{fig:spec}.